WordPress/gutenberg/docs/how-to-guides/themes/theme-support.md

 ## Block Based Template Parts

-Block Based Template parts allow editors to edit parts of the site using blocks.
+Block Based Template parts allow administrators to edit parts of the site using blocks.
 This is off by default, and requires the theme to opt in by declaring support:

 ```php
 add_theme_support( 'block-template-parts' );